agentscope-ai/agentscope-studio/docs/tutorial/en/src/develop/tracing.md

 ### AgentScope Application Integration

-The AgentScope framework natively supports the collection and export of Trace data.
-You can add some additional code in your application to implement Trace data reporting.
+The AgentScope framework natively supports Trace data collection and export.
+You can add some additional code to your application to implement Trace data reporting.

 #### AgentScope Python Application